bodgerbarnett/bodgerbarnett.github.io/_posts/2011-02-24-pulis-throws-in-the-towel-2.md

 ---
 <div>
   <p>
     You could be forgiven for thinking that Tony Pulis was <em>really</em> annoyed about his team having to go to North London last night.
-He certainly wasn&#8217;t really that interested in playing football, that&#8217;s for sure.
+He certainly was not really that interested in playing football, that&#8217;s for sure.
   </p>

   <p>